30 Reasons Your Belly Fat Isn't Going Away

 When first you start dieting and exercising, the pounds seem to melt off.
-But, we all hit that stagnant point where the last few pounds of belly fat just don’t want to leave.
+But, we all hit that stagnant point where the last few pounds of belly fat just don't want to leave.
 Turns out, there could be a few factors contributing to that last layer of fat on without you even realizing it.
-Try kicking these 30 bad habits to the curb, and then check out The 40 Things You Must Do For A Flat Belly to shrink your waistline for good.
+Try kicking these 30 bad habits to the curb, and then check out things you must do for a flat belly to shrink your waistline for good.

 You Drink Diet Soda

-You’d expect diet soda, which has fewer calories and sugar than its regular counterpart, to be healthier for you.
-But, it’s actually one of the 40 Bad Habits That Will Give You Belly Fat due to its dangerous side effects.
-First off, researchers at the University of Texas Health Science Center monitored 475 adults for 10 years and found that those who drank diet soda had a 70 percent increase in waist circumference compared with those who didn’t drink any soda, and participants who drank more than two diet sodas a day suffered a 500 percent waist expansion.
-So ditch soda altogether and go for a seltzer water like La Croix or Spindrift if you want something bubbly to sip on.
+You'd expect diet soda, which has fewer calories and sugar than its regular counterpart, to be healthier for you.
+But, it's actually one of the bad habits that will give you stubborn belly fat due to its dangerous side effects.
+First off, researchers at the University of Texas Health Science Center monitored 475 adults for 10 years and found that those who drank diet soda had a 70 percent increase in waist circumference compared with those who didn't drink any soda, and participants who drank more than two diet sodas a day suffered a 500 percent waist expansion.
+So ditch soda altogether and go for seltzer water like La Croix or Spindrift if you want something bubbly to sip on.

 You're Eating Out Every Night

-Eating at restaurants and fast food joints every night isn’t your best diet choice.
+Eating at restaurants and fast food joints every night is one of the reasons you have stubborn belly fat.
 These foods tend to have more fat and salt in comparison to lighter meals you can make at home.
 Instead of going to your local burger joint, try making a burger at home instead.
-Check out our 20 Homemade, Healthy ‘Fast Food’ Recipes to make your favorite drive-thru meals with half of the fat and calories.
+Check out our homemade fast food recipes to make your favorite drive-thru meals with half of the fat and calories.

 You're a Social Media Addict